-Summary of FDD responsibilities
+Summary of FDD and AFDD responsibilities

-- 8.62 The FDD is responsible for: - a) The conduct of the activity carried out pursuant to a Permission issued by the CAA for the purpose of carrying out a Flying Display - b) The Flying Display component of the event Risk Assessment - c) Designing a Display Area

-- Ensuring their Flying Display is safely organised and in compliance with the provisions of this CAP - e) Ensuring that the Local Authority Safety Advisory Group (SAG) are involved in the planning from the earliest opportunity possible. - Satisfying oneself that all pilot and aircraft documentation is current, valid, applicable and appropriate - g) The coordination, control38 and safety of all flying activity - h) Monitoring flying discipline during a Flying Display - The briefing (including the production of the display pilot's written brief) and debriefing of participating aircrew - j) The control of the Flying Display programme and cancellation or modification to the programme in the case of adverse weather or other conditions that directly affect the Flying Display - k) The appointment and management of a FCC (if required) - I) Ensuring appropriate arrangements for the Flying Display are in place, including procedures for incident management - Submitting post event feedback (and occurrence reporting if required) - n) Having an in depth working knowledge of the contents of this CAP.
+- 8.63 The FDD / AFDD is responsible for: - a) The conduct of the activity carried out pursuant to a Permission issued by the CAA for the purpose of carrying out a Flying Display - b) The Flying Display component of the event Risk Assessment - c) Designing a Display Area - Ensuring their Flying Display is safely organised and in compliance with the provisions of this CAP - e) Ensuring that the Local Authority Safety Advisory Group (SAG) are involved in the planning from the earliest opportunity possible - Satisfying oneself that all pilot and aircraft documentation is current, valid, applicable and appropriate - g) The coordination, control52 and safety of all flying activity - h) Monitoring flying discipline during a Flying Display - i) The briefing (including the production of the display pilot's written brief) and debriefing of participating aircrew - j) The control of the Flying Display programme and cancellation or modification to the programme in the case of adverse weather or other conditions that directly affect the Flying Display - k) The appointment and management of a FCC (if required)

-38 Where an ATS is being provided by a licenced ATCO, the responsibility for the control of display aircraft rests with the controller.
+Where an ATS is being provided by a licenced ATCO, the responsibility for the control of display aircraft rests with the controller.
 FDDs and ATCOs must understand the boundaries of their responsibilities and mutually brief prior to the event to ensure there is no ambiguity and to agree any bespoke procedures including responsibilities for warning and STOP calls.